mde-optimiser/mde-optimiser.github.io/src/index.md

 ### Installation steps

 It is recommended to start from an
-[Eclipse For Java and  DSL Developers](https://www.eclipse.org/downloads/packages/release/Oxygen/1A) distribution.
-Currently, MDEOptimiser has been tested with Eclipse Oxygen.
+[Eclipse For Java and  DSL Developers](https://www.eclipse.org/downloads/packages/release/photon/r/eclipse-ide-java-and-dsl-developers) distribution.
+Currently, MDEOptimiser has been tested with Eclipse Photon.

 * Copy the desired MDEO version `Eclipse` update site url from above.
 * Open the `Eclipse > Help > Install New Software` window.